Chemically Ripened Mangoes A Serious Health Risk: Experts - UrduPoint

 Chemically Ripened Mangoes A Serious Health Risk: Experts

-The mouthwatering fruit also known as "King of all fruits"--- Mango ripened through excessive use of chemicals posed a serious health risk to the masses consuming the summer delight without knowing the carcinogenic nature of the chemical

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2021 ) :The mouthwatering fruit also known as "King of all fruits"--- Mango ripened through excessive use of chemicals posed a serious health risk to the masses consuming the summer delight without knowing the carcinogenic nature of the chemical.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :The mouthwatering fruit also known as "King of all fruits"--- Mango ripened through excessive use of chemicals posed a serious health risk to the masses who were consuming the summer delight without knowing the carcinogenic nature of the chemical.

 He added that it was really a pride that Pakistan ranked 4th largest producer of mangoes in the world where countries like Iran, Canada, UAE, Saudi Arabia, Japan, South Korea and Kuwait import mangoes from Pakistan.